-The following table sets forth certain information regarding the beneficial ownership of the Company's voting securities as of the Record Date, by each of our current directors and director nominees, each of our executive officers required to be listed pursuant to Item 402 of Regulation S-K, and all of our current directors and executive officers as a group, based on 18,081,234 shares of Common Stock and 14,700 shares of Series A Preferred Stock, representing 440,990 shares of Common Stock on an as-converted basis, outstanding as of the Record Date.
+The following table sets forth certain information regarding the beneficial ownership of the Company's voting securities as of the Record Date, by each of our current directors and director nominees, each of our executive officers required to be listed pursuant to Item 402 of Regulation S-K, and all of our current directors and executive officers as a group, based on [•] shares of Common Stock and 14,700 shares of Series A Preferred Stock, representing [•] shares of Common Stock on an as-converted basis, outstanding as of the Record Date.
 Each share of Series A Preferred Stock entitles the holder(s) thereof to vote on an as-converted basis together with the holders of Common Stock as a single class.
 For purposes of this table we have treated the Series A Preferred Stock as converted into Common Stock.

 The amounts and percentages of shares beneficially owned are reported on the basis of SEC regulations governing the determination of beneficial ownership of securities.
 Under SEC rules, a person is deemed to be a "beneficial" owner of a security if that person has or shares voting power or investment power, which includes the power to dispose of or to direct the disposition of such security.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within
+A person is also deemed to be a beneficial ownership within 60 days.

-60 days.
 Securities that can be so acquired are not deemed to be outstanding for purposes of computing any other person's percentage.
 Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which such person has no economic interest.